-Heading Detail control framework structure to the risk appetite.
+Heading Detail Liquidity risk internal control framework In this section, firms should describe their internal limit and control framework, including the limits and controls around liquid asset buffers, and the appropriateness of the limit structure to the risk appetite.
 The transfer pricing framework should also be described here, for example how the methodology was developed, the process controlled, monitored and reviewed, and the results cascaded throughout the firm to drive behaviours and support performance measurement and business incentives.
 For further guidance, firms should refer to EBA Guidelines 2014/13, 'Liquidity risk internal control framework', within Title 8.
 Some additional guidance can be found in SS24/15 under the heading 'Transfer pricing system'.
 Liquidity contingency plans In this section, firms should detail the policies, procedures and action plans for responding to severe disruptions in the firm's ability to fund itself.
 The plan should be that which is contained within their Recovery and Resolution Plan, and it should be either cross referenced or included within the ILAAP document.
 Guidance is provided in Supervisory Statement 18/13, 'Recovery Planning'.
 For further guidance, firms should refer to EBA Guidelines 2014/13, 'Liquidity contingency plans', within Title 8, and in SS24/15, 'Liquidity contingency plan'.
 Funding plans Firms should provide the full funding plan to demonstrate how it will support the projected business activities in both business as usual and stress, implementing any required improvements in the funding profile and evidencing that the risk appetite and key metrics will not be breached by the planned changes.
 Risks to the plan should be discussed.
 Where a funding strategy is new, implementation procedures should be detailed.
 For further guidance, firms should refer to EBA Guidelines 2014/13, 'Funding plans', within Title 8.

-Appendix 2

-Glossary of Acronyms
+Appendix 2: Glossary of Abbreviations

-BIPRU 12 Prudential sourcebook for Banks, Building Societies and Investment Firms - Chapter

-12, Liquidity Standards
+- BIPRU 12 Prudential sourcebook for Banks, Building Societies and Investment Firms Chapter 12, Liquidity Standards

-CRR Capital Requirements Regulation
+- CRR Capital Requirements Regulation

-CRD IV Capital Requirements Directive IV
+- CRD IV Capital Requirements Directive IV

-EBA European Banking Authority
+- EBA European Banking Authority

-HQLA High Quality Liquid Assets
+- HQLA High Quality Liquid Assets

-ILAA Internal Liquidity Adequacy Assessment
+- ILAA Internal Liquidity Adequacy Assessment

-ILAAP Internal Liquidity Adequacy Assessment Process
+- ILAAP Internal Liquidity Adequacy Assessment Process

-ILG Individual Liquidity Guidance
+- ILG Individual Liquidity Guidance

-ILSA Individual Liquidity Systems Assessment
+- ILSA Individual Liquidity Systems Assessment

-L-SREP Liquidity Supervisory Review and Evaluation Process
+- L-SREP Liquidity Supervisory Review and Evaluation Process

-LCR Liquidity Coverage Requirement
+- LCR Liquidity Coverage Requirement

-OLAR Overall Liquidity Adequacy Rule
+- OLAR Overall Liquidity Adequacy Rule

-SREP Supervisory Review and Evaluation Process
+- SREP Supervisory Review and Evaluation Process